jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 5-save_to_json_file.py `
  Self-paced manual review  Panel footer - Controls
 ### 6. Create object from a JSON file
-          mandatory         Progress vs Score  Task Body Write a function that creates an Object from a “JSON file”:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that creates an Object from a “JSON file”:
 * Prototype:  ` def load_from_json_file(filename): `
 * You must use the  ` with `  statement
 * You don’t need to manage exceptions if the JSON string doesn’t represent an object.